 Who can’t imagine living in the sunny, Spanish fashion metropolis?
-Beach, sun, fashion, culinary, culture, football – all these themes play a big role in the city and enrich living in Barcelona immensely.
-The city centre alone is home to over 1.5 million people, and Barcelona’s catchment area (Barcelona province) is quite large, bringing the city’s total population to over 5 million.
-So Barcelona is an absolute city of millions, where it never gets boring.
+Beach, sun, fashion, culinary, culture, soccer – all these themes play a major role in the city and enrich living in Barcelona immensely.
+The city center alone is home to over 1.5 million people, and Barcelona’s catchment area (Barcelona province) is quite large, resulting in a total city population of over 5 million people.
+Barcelona is therefore an absolute city of millions, where it is never boring.

 Celebrities from all over the world live here door to door with people who were born and raised in the city.
 The diversity of the population is sheer, and therefore offers enormous added value for people who live and often work in Barcelona.
 In addition to the wide range of employment within the city, Barcelona’s absolute highlights include the city’s own beach on the Mediterranean coast and its proximity to the Pyrenees.
 Living here is varied, versatile, and has something for everyone.
 Viva la vida!

 Barcelona is known to most, and annually attracts about 8.4 million tourists from all over the world to the metropolis.
-Therefore, many sights and beautiful spots of the city are just in the high season overcrowded, and lose your charm.
-We have compiled a series of insider tips for you and would like to show you that you can always discover something new in the city far from the tourist paths.
+Therefore, many sights and beautiful spots of the city are overcrowded, especially in the high season, and lose your charm.
+We have compiled a number of insider tips for you and would like to show you that you can always discover something new in the city far from the tourist paths.

 The Sagrda Familia, the Park Güell, the Plaça Espanya, the Cathedral and the Casa Batlló are the classic sights, but you should not miss a visit here.
-Furthermore, you should definitely visit Barcelona’s old town.
+Furthermore, you should definitely take a look at Barcelona’s old town.
 In the El Born district, for example, you will find many small, often traditional restaurants and bars that invite you to linger.
 You should also visit Carrer de l’Allada-Vermell, a street lined with many terraces and palm trees.
-If you are interested in Gothic architecture, you should admire the buildings in El Born and El Gòtic.
+If you are interested in Gothic architectural style, you should admire the buildings in El Born and El Gòtic.

-An absolute must: Since a few years, you can visit the roof of the cathedral of Barcelona for a low entrance fee, and from there you have a unique view over the fantastic old town of the metropolis.
-But probably the most beautiful view over Barcelona is from the old air-raid shelter El Turó de Rovira, which is located even higher than the Park Güell.
+An absolute must: For a few years now, you can visit the roof of Barcelona Cathedral for a low entrance fee, and from there you have a unique view of the metropolis’ gorgeous old town.
+Probably the most beautiful view over Barcelona, however, is from the old air raid shelter El Turó de Rovira, which is even higher than Park Güell.

 Spain is an extremely popular destination not only for many Germans, but for many Europeans in general.
-With Mediterranean weather, hot and mild summers and varied landscapes, as well as a rich culture, the country attracts thousands of tourists every year.
+With Mediterranean weather, hot and mild summers and varied landscapes, as well as a rich culture, the country attracts quite a few thousands of tourists every year.
 However, living in Spain has also become a dream for many.
-On Mallorca alone live about 19,000 Germans.
+About 19,000 Germans live in Mallorca alone.
 What Spain has to offer besides the idyllic island, we tell you here.

-Many Germans dream of a holiday home, a finca or even a permanent residence in Mallorca.
+Many Germans dream of a vacation home, a finca or even a permanent residence in Mallorca.
 Sun, beach and sea – and for as long as you like.
-No return flight, no rush.
+No return flight, no hurry.
 Just enjoy “la vida”!
-The popular Spanish island has much more to offer besides the discredited Ballermann: picturesque coasts, quiet and idyllic bays with crystal clear water, a charming capital with historic old town, gastronomy and shopping opportunities that make every city heart beat faster.
-Mallorca offers both exciting city life and quiet and relaxing country life.
-With an average of 7.9 hours of sunshine a day – all year round – Mallorca is the perfect getaway for those looking to escape the cold and uncomfortable winters elsewhere!
+The popular Spanish island has much more to offer besides the discredited Ballermann: picturesque coasts, quiet and idyllic bays with crystal clear water, a charming capital with a historic old town, gastronomy and shopping opportunities that make every big city heart beat faster.
+Mallorca offers both excited city life and quiet and relaxing country life.
+With an average of 7.9 hours of sunshine a day – all year round – Mallorca is the perfect getaway for those looking to escape the cold and uncomfortable winters in other countries!

 Buy and sell real estate in Mallorca:

-Ibiza is one of the most popular islands in the Balearics, along with Mallorca.
+Ibiza is one of the most popular islands of the Balearic Islands, along with Mallorca.
 It is especially known for its spectacular party scene and nightlife.
-However, Ibiza has much more to offer than that, not for nothing do many celebrities own property on the island.
-As well as lively and bustling places like Platja d’en Bossa with its many hotels, shops and bars, Ibiza is also home to many tranquil villages with yoga centres or secluded and quiet beaches.
-Ibiza is with an area of about 572 km² only one sixth as large as Mallorca, but with almost 148,000 inhabitants similarly densely populated.
-If you want to buy or sell a property on Ibiza, you should not rush into anything, and thoroughly investigate the property market and the current situation, ideally with the help of an experienced estate agent.
-What to consider when buying or selling a property on Ibiza, we would like to explain to you here.
+However, Ibiza has much more to offer than that, not for nothing that many celebrities also own a property on the island.
+Besides lively and bustling places like Platja d’en Bossa with many hotels, stores and bars, Ibiza also holds many tranquil villages with yoga centers or secluded and quiet beaches.
+Ibiza is with an area of about 572 km ² only one sixth as large as Mallorca, but with nearly 148,000 inhabitants similarly densely populated.
+If you want to buy or sell a property on Ibiza, you should not rush into anything, and thoroughly investigate the real estate market and the current situation, preferably with the help of an experienced real estate agent.
+We would like to explain to you here what you need to consider when buying or selling a property on Ibiza.

 Buy and sell real estate in Ibiza: